Seminole County Public Schools

 Seminole County Public Schools (SCPS) is a public school district that covers Seminole County, Florida.
-As of September 2006, the total district-wide enrollment was 66,351 students.
+The district is the 12th biggest school district in Florida.
+As of the 2025-2026 school year, the district has 62,211 students and 3,872 teachers; the district is graded "A", according to the Florida Department of Education.
+The district was ranked #1 in Florida for STEM education in Florida, as well as being the top district in Florida for Calculus & Physics enrollment.

 History

-During the COVID-19 pandemic in Florida, as of August 2021 Seminole County allows parents to opt out of their children wearing masks, but if there is no parental opt-out students must wear masks.
-In August 2021 17% of students were exempted.
+During the COVID-19 pandemic in Florida, Seminole County allowed parents to opt out of their children wearing masks, but if there was no parental opt-out, students had to wear masks.
+In August 2021, 17% of students were exempted.

 School board

-The District School Board is elected on a non-partisan basis.
+The district school board is elected on a non-partisan basis.
 Members serve four year terms.